The G-test is a non-invasive prenatal analysis for screening fetal chromosomal diseases.

 HOW DOES IT WORK

-Fetal DNA of maternal blood
+Cell free fetal DNA from maternal blood

 During the first weeks of pregnancy, the embryo is fed by a group of cells (trophoblast) that will give rise to the placenta.
 Some of these cells will "break" naturally and will pour into their mother's bloodstream the DNA contained in them, in the form of fragments, going to make up what is called free fetal DNA.